Overview

 1. First page load: set a browser token

 On the first load of your app, the module sets a small random cookie in the user’s browser (SameSite=Strict; Secure when over HTTPS).
 This browser token is mirrored to Shiny as an input.
-It helps bind the start and end of the OAuth flow to the same browser (a “double-submit” style CSRF defense) and prevents cross-tab confusion.
+Its purpose is to ensure that the same browser that starts the OAuth 2.0 flow is the one that finishes it (a “double-submit” style CSRF defense).

 2. Decide whether to start login